 aws-region: us-east-1

-- Triggers on Pull Requests to
+- Triggers on Pull Requests targeting

 main - Checks out the repository